lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 This option is enabled by default.

+**Note:** You can't advertise this device as an exit node and at the same time specify an exit node to use.
+See also the "Option: `exit_node`" section of this documentation.

 ### Option: `advertise_connector`

 This option allows you to advertise this Tailscale instance as an app connector.